spatie/sheets/README.md

 ```

 You can specify a default collection in `sheets.config`.
 If no default collection is specified, the default collection will be the **first** collection registered in the `collections` array.

+Here the default collection will implicitly be set to `posts`:

 ```php
 return [